betaglot/plantabeta/docs/dev/ElementPropertiesGraph.md

 #### Moto SensoryAppeal

-- Not listening to music with headphones, so you can hear the properties of the soil.
+- Not listening to music with headphones, so you can hear the Attributes of the soil.

 #### Moto Informs